 Yet, each received the news the same way as Schaefer, a man who in his one year in Oakland often looked as enthused as a guy about to clean out his garage.

-A two-minute phone call out of the blue, telling them essentially,
+A two-minute phone call out of the blue, telling them essentially, thanks for the memories.

 This, ladies and gentlemen, should outrage you.